milesthedisch/particle_library/README.md

 2. [x] Publish this package to npm and link it in to the particle_docs.
 3. [x] Test to see if the package works.
 4. [ ] 100% test coverage.
+5. [ ] Get docs running on AWS.
+6. [ ] Get all current examples running with new lib code.

 # MVP